What is Christmas Like at a Care Home?

 Afternoon

-12:00 pm Christmas lunch is served and it's not one to be missed; pigs in blankets, chestnut stuffing and homemade cranberry sauce.
-For those that do not have much of an appetite, smaller plates will be provided.
+12:00 pm Christmas lunch is served, and it's not one to be missed; pigs in blankets, chestnut stuffing and homemade cranberry sauce.
+For those who do not have much of an appetite, smaller plates will be provided.
 The tables are decorated beautifully with Christmas crackers containing those cheesy jokes we all love and colourful party hats.

 12:45 pm Do you have a sweet tooth?
-If so you are in luck as Christmas pudding and black forest gateau are being served for dessert with a choice of cream, ice cream or custard.
+If so, you are in luck.
+For dessert, Christmas pudding and black forest gateau will be served with a choice of cream, ice cream, or custard.

 1:00 pm Whilst your scrumptious meal is going down, a range of light activities including a sing-along, Christmas movies, board games will be going on for everyone to join in with as they wish.
 The care home understands that all the excitement can be tiring for some of their residents so will be on hand to help anyone to their bedrooms for an afternoon kip at any point.

-3:00 pm The Queen's speech will be shown on TV at 3 pm on Christmas Day.
-Residents will be able to watch in the comfort of their rooms if they have a TV, or in one of the communal lounges depending on what they fancy.
-The famous English cup of tea will of course also be available with a biscuit or two!
+3:00 pm The King's speech will be shown on TV at 3 pm on Christmas Day.
+Residents will be able to watch in the comfort of their rooms if they have a TV or in one of the communal lounges, depending on their preference.
+Of course, the famous English cup of tea will also be available with a biscuit or two!

 Evening

-5:oo pm After a heavy Christmas lunch, the menu for the evening is lighter with a wide selection of crackers, cheese & chutney's amongst other buffet-style foods, not forgetting the mince pies that the residents helped to make the previous day!
+5:oo pm After a heavy Christmas lunch, the menu for the evening is lighter with a wide selection of crackers, cheese and chutneys amongst other buffet-style foods, not forgetting the mince pies that the residents helped to make the previous day!

-6:oo pm After a day full of joy & excitement, it's time to begin winding down with the Christmas specials we all look forward to on TV.
+6:oo pm After a day full of joy and excitement, it's time to begin winding down with the Christmas specials we all look forward to on TV.

-7:oo pm Residents begin to say their goodbyes with family members & friends for the night and gradually head off to bed after a glass of bailey's on ice!
+7:oo pm Residents begin to say their goodbyes to family & friends for the night and gradually head off to bed after a glass of Bailey's on ice!

 We wish you all a very Merry Christmas & a Happy New Year!